datstartup/ubuntuopenbox/Waiting/dotfiles-with-stow.md

 # stow

-Stow is the command to create sym link that reflect the
+Stow is the command to create sym link that reflect the gathered dotfiles.
 ```
 stow -nvt ~ *
 ```